 Goldfinger — Goldfinger is the villain in the James Bond film and book of the same name.
-The role was acted by Gert Frobe in a film where Goldfinger masterminded a plot to contaminate the US's gold reserves.
+The role was played by Gert Frobe in a film where Goldfinger masterminded a plot to contaminate the US's gold reserves.
 Wear a suit, casual wear, or a traditional golfing outfit.

-Goldfinger Girl — In the film, Goldfinger, the character of Jill Masterson meets her death when she is painted gold from head to toe as the price of betraying her employer, Auric Goldfinger.
-Whilst you can recreate the gold effect with gold makeup, body paint, and hairspray, this can take more time (and daring) than most wish to invest and the result can be disappointing if not done well.
+Goldfinger Girl — In the film Goldfinger, the character of Jill Masterson meets her death when she is painted gold from head to toe as the price of betraying her employer, Auric Goldfinger.
+Whilst you can recreate the gold effect with gold makeup, body paint, and hairspray, this can take more time (and daring) than most wish to invest, and the result can be disappointing if not done well.
 A gold catsuit and supplementary gold makeup and hairspray may be a better option.
 Where gold makeup is used, you may need to define features such as your eyes and lips.

 Goldie Hawn — Goldie was an international celebrity who starred as a ditsy blond in a bikini and body paint on the 1960s American TV satire show Rowan and Martin’s Laugh-In.
 She has since starred in films such as Private Benjamin and Death Becomes Her.

 Goldmember — Goldmember is the villain from the third Austin Powers film.
 In the film, the villain is Dutch, owns a discotheque, suffers from a skin disorder, and has an accident which resulted in his unusual appendage.
 Wear a gold velour tracksuit and bleach blonde hair and facial hair.